NVIDIA/nim-deploy/kserve/README.md

 kubectl create -f nim-models/llama3-70b-instruct_4xh100_24.05.yaml
 ```

- > *Note: The NIM YAML files  provides are just an example, a user could create more configurations than listed by specifying different GPU quantities or architectures referencing the same NIM containers and `pvc` configurations.
+ > **Note**: The NIM YAML files  provides are just an example, a user could create more configurations than listed by specifying different GPU quantities or architectures referencing the same NIM containers and `pvc` configurations.

 6. Validate that the NIM is running by posting a query against the KServe endpoint.
 Additional KServe metrics are available internally on the `ClusterIP` at port `9091` on `/metrics/`